 8. Universal Adapter

-Unless you live in the U.K., you’re going to need an adapter to plug in your electronics.
+Unless you live in the U.K., you will need an adapter to plug in your electronics.
 You’ll especially want this if you have a big day of photographing landmarks in Ireland and will need a fully charged camera.

 I’m a huge sucker for multi-use anything, and this universal adapter is perfect.
-It has USB ports and receives any kind of plug – plus it has the necessary “Type G” prongs for Ireland.
+It has USB ports and receives any kind of plug – plus, it has the necessary “Type G” prongs for Ireland.
 You can also buy one with multiple ports so you can charge all your gadgets at the same time.

 9. Phone Transmitter